prisantos/I2A2/README.md

   </a>

 <h4 align="center">
-    Projetos do Curso de NLP do I2A2 🚀
+    Projetos do Curso do I2A2 🚀
 </h4>

 <p align="center">